 The shadows become the longest when the sun is low in the sky.
-So capture during golden hours of sunrise and sunset to get the longest shadows in your photos.
+So capture during the golden hours of sunrise and sunset to get the longest shadows in your photos.

 To make the shadows dark enough, you can adjust the exposure settings on your iPhone.
 You can also darken the shadows in post-processing apps.